Travel guide

-A trip to Mexico is to discover an intense cultural life, millenary traditions, white sandy beaches like those of Puerto Vallarta or Tulum, tropical forests with emerald rivers, mountain ranges, active volcanoes and incredible cities like Cancún and Mexico...
-This incredible diversity of climates and landscapes provides refuge for many animal species, such as the toucan, the jaguar or the quetzal.
-Mexico is also a country with a very rich history, the result of a mixture of very different civilizations, starting with Spanish and pre-Columbian civilizations.
-From this singular past, Mexico has inherited several major archaeological sites such as Teotihuacan or Chichen Itza, magnificent colonial cities and small villages each more exotic than the next.
-Finally, to discover the best of Mexican natural and cultural treasures, a tourist guide on Mexico will be very useful because it is a huge country that requires a minimum of orientation.
+A trip to Mexico means discovering an intense cultural life, thousand-year-old traditions, white sand beaches like those of Puerto Vallarta or Tulum, tropical forests with emerald-colored rivers, mountain ranges, active volcanoes and incredible cities like Cancún and Mexico City...
+This incredible diversity of climates and landscapes serves as a refuge for many animal species, such as the toucan, the jaguar or the quetzal.
+Mexico is also a country with a very rich history, the result of the mixture of very different civilizations, starting with the Spanish and pre-Columbian civilizations.
+From this singular past, Mexico has inherited several major archaeological sites such as Teotihuacan or Chichen Itza, magnificent colonial cities and small villages, each more exotic than the last.
+Finally, to discover the natural and cultural treasures of Mexico, a tourist guide on Mexico will be very useful because it is a huge country that requires a minimum of orientation.

 What to see, what to do Mexico?